AyushiAggarwal/apertium_coding_challenge/README.md

 The aim is to create 2 programs such that:

-1. Prog1 - Take a sentence as input and create all possible candidates by reduction of the given words such that the letters with frequency >=3 is reduced to half their frequency.

-Usage: echo 'Helllooo!!!' | python Prog1.py
+1. Prog1 - Take a sentence as input and create all possible candidates by reduction of the given words such that the letters with frequency >=3 is reduced to half their frequency.Usage: echo 'Helllooo!!!' | python Prog1.py

 Output:
 ^Helllooo/Helloo/Hello/Helo$